Philio/GoMySQL/README.markdown

 Compatibility
 -------------

-Implements the MySQL protocol version 4.1 so should work with MySQL server versions 4.1, 5.0, 5.1 and future releases.
+Implements the MySQL protocol version 4.0- and 4.1+

+Tested on versions of MySQL 4.x, 5.x (including 5.5), MariaDB and Percona.

 Thread Safety
 -------------

-As of version 0.1.8 all client functions (including statements) should be thread safe.
-At the time of writing this has been tested with the following configurations:

-* GOMAXPROCS=1, 2 goroutines, 4 goroutines
-* GOMAXPROCS=2, 2 goroutines, 4 goroutines
+As of version 0.3 of the client, the thread safe functionality was removed from the library, but the inherited functions from sync.Mutex were retained.
+The reasons for this is that the inclusions of locking/unlocking within the client itself conflicted with the new functionality that had been added and it was clear that locking should be performed within the calling program and not the library.
+For convenience to the programmer, the mutex functions were retained allowing for Client.Lock() and Client.Unlock() to be used for thread safe operations.

+In older versions of the client from 0.1.8 - 0.2.x internal locking remains, however it is not recommended to use these versions as version 0.3.x is a much better implementation.

 Installation
 ------------